sedkis/tyk-cicd-demo/operator-configs/README.md

 First, go to the folder for target environment
 ```
 cd dev

 echo 'Inspect resources to be created'
 kubectl apply -n tyk-operator-system --dry-run=client -o yaml -k ./

 echo 'Create required secret and operator context for the target environment'
 kubectl apply -n tyk-operator-system -k ./

 secret/tyk-operator-conf-dev-6t8cf7bkb7 created
 operatorcontext.tyk.tyk.io/tyk-operator-ctx-dev created
 ```

 6. Install Operator

+By default, Tyk Operator looks for a secret named "tyk-operator-conf".
+So you need to update the secretRef to one of the tyk-operator-conf created as default, e.g.

 ```
 helm install tyk-operator tyk-helm/tyk-operator -n tyk-operator-system --set-json 'envFrom=[{"secretRef":{"name":"tyk-operator-conf-dev-6t8cf7bkb7"}}]'
 ```